Guard Vector: Beyond English LLM Guardrails with Task-Vector Composition and Streaming-Aware Prefix SFT: Experimental Results

 \paragraph{Detection speed.} In streaming, TTD was generally distributed in the 40--60\% range.
 Harmlessness Evaluation Dataset showed 40.8--53.4\%, and Kor Ethical QA showed 48.8--62.7\%.
-This suggests that risks can be captured and blocking decisions made at sufficiently early prefix stages even under streaming regimes, supporting practical applicability along with throughput (QPS, TPS) and average latency results in §\ref{sec:results-exp2}.
+This suggests that many risks are detected before the full response is complete; these values should be interpreted together with FNR and the TTD-all analysis (Appendix~\ref{app:detail-t23}), and they support practical applicability along with the throughput (QPS, TPS) and average-latency results in §\ref{sec:results-exp2}.

 \sisetup{ group-separator = {,}, group-minimum-digits = 4, input-ignore = {,}, output-decimal-marker = . }